 Say "NO" to Wheels in Wilderness!

 We're not against mountain bikes in the forest.
-In fact, many of our members love to mountain bike.
+After all, many of our members love to mountain bike.
 However, we want to preserve our Wilderness Areas as places of peace for current and future generations.
-For 60 years, the Wilderness Act has protected designated Wilderness areas from machines of all types, including cars, trucks, ATVs, OHVs, snowmobiles, bicycles, and all other types of motorized and mechanized transport.
+For 60 years, the Wilderness Act has protected designated Wilderness areas from machines of all types, including cars, trucks, ATVs, OHVs, snowmobiles, drones, bicycles, and all other types of motorized and mechanized transport.

-Senator Mike Lee’s (R-UT) S. 4561 would weaken the Wilderness Act and potentially blast open every Wilderness Area in the nation to mountain bikes and other forms of mechanized transportation.
+Sadly, efforts continue to gut the Wilderness Act.
+For instance, in 2024, Senator Mike Lee’s (R-UT) S. 4561 would have weakened the Wilderness Act and potentially blast open every Wilderness Area in the nation to mountain bikes and other forms of mechanized transportation.

-Write your Representative and Senator today and tell them you oppose S. 4561 and any efforts to open Wilderness Areas to wheeled transportation.
+Please write your Representatives and Senators today and tell them you oppose any efforts to open Wilderness Areas to wheeled transportation.

 “Something will have gone out of us as a people if we ever let the remaining wilderness be destroyed…” — Wallace Stegner

-The goal of the Wilderness Act, now celebrating its 60th birthday, was to set aside a small proportion of public land in America from human intrusion.
-Some places, the founders said, deserved to be free from motorized, mechanized and other intrusions to protect wildlife and wild lands.
+The goal of the Wilderness Act was to set aside a small proportion of public land in America from human intrusion.
+Some places, the founders said, deserved to be free from motorized, mechanized, and other intrusions to protect wildlife and wild lands.

-This June, the Sustainable Trails Coalition, a mountain biking organization, cheered as Utah Republican Senator Mike Lee introduced a bill (S. 4561) to amend the Wilderness Act and allow mountain bikes, strollers, and game carts on every piece of land protected by the National Wilderness Preservation System.
+But the pressure is on.
+Just last year, a handful of mountain bikers partnered with a senator from Utah to gut the Wilderness Act.
+The Sustainable Trails Coalition, a mountain biking organization, cheered as Utah Republican Senator Mike Lee introduced a bill (S. 4561) to amend the Wilderness Act and allow mountain bikes, strollers, and game carts on every piece of land protected by the National Wilderness Preservation System.
 Stopping these intrusions would take each local wilderness manager undertaking a cumbersome process to say “no.”

 The U.S. Congress passed the Wilderness Act, and President Lyndon B. Johnson signed it into law on September 3, 1964, to “preserve the wilderness character” of 54 wilderness areas totaling 9.1 million acres.
 Today, this effort has become a true conservation success story.